mahmoud/clastic/docs/tutorial.rst

    from dateutil import zoneinfo

+   CUR_PATH = os.path.dirname(os.path.abspath(__file__))

+   def get_location(zone):
+       return zone.split("/")[-1].replace("_", " ")

    def home():
        render_ctx = {}
        zone_info = zoneinfo.get_zonefile_instance()
        zone_names = zone_info.zones.keys()
-       entries = [(zone.split("/")[-1], zone) for zone in zone_names]
+       entries = {get_location(zone): zone for zone in zone_names}
        render_ctx["zones"] = [
-           {"location": location.replace("_", " "), "zone": zone}
+           {"location": location, "zone": entries[location]}
-           for location, zone in sorted(entries)
+           for location in sorted(entries.keys())
        ]
        return render_ctx

    def create_app():
        routes = [("/", home, "home.html")]
-       render_factory = AshesRenderFactory(os.path.dirname(__file__))
+       render_factory = AshesRenderFactory(CUR_PATH)
        return Application(routes, render_factory=render_factory)

+   app = create_app()

    if __name__ == "__main__":
-       app = create_app()
        app.serve()

-Let's start from the bottom of this code and work our way up:

-- In the last ``if`` clause, we create the application and start it by invoking its ``.serve`` method.
+This code creates the application and starts it by invoking its ``.serve()`` method.

-- Next, we have the ``create_app`` function where we register the routes of the application.
+Application creation is handled by the ``create_app()`` function, where we register the routes of the application.
 A routing entry associates a route in the application with a function (*endpoint*) that will process the requests to that route.
 In the example, there is only one entry where the route is ``/`` and the endpoint function is ``home``.

-- The entry also sets the template file ``home.html`` to render the response.
+The routing entry also sets the template file ``home.html`` to render the response.
 Clastic supports multiple template engines;
-  in this application we use `ashes`_.
+in this application we use `Ashes`_.
 We create a render factory for rendering templates for our chosen template engine and tell it where to find the template files.
 Here, we tell the render factory to look for templates in the same folder as this Python source file.

-- The application is created by giving the sequence of routes and the render factory.
+The application is then created by giving the sequence of routes and the render factory.

-- Finally, the ``home`` function generates the data that the template needs.
+The ``home()`` function generates the data that the template needs.
 The form in the template will contain two dropdown lists for all available time zones, so we have to pass that list.
-  Here, we construct this as a list of dictionaries where the keys are the location names
+Here, we construct this as a list of dictionaries which contain the location names
-  (the last component of the time zone code), and the full time zone code.
+(the last component of the time zone code, extracted using the ``get_location()`` helper function), and the full time zone code.
 The location name will be displayed to the user, whereas the full code will be transmitted as the data.
 The entries will be sorted by location name.

 The ``home.html`` template is given below.